Kazaz-Or/kazi-dev-blog/content/blogs/js-rewire.md

 });
 ```

-To sum up, `rewire` was the most simple mocking library I had a chance to work with it on NodeJS projects, using it with a dynamic test runner such as Mocha was an easy decision eventually, compared to other libraries.
+In conclusion, `rewire` proved to be the simplest mocking library I've had the opportunity to use in Node.js projects.
+Ultimately, pairing it with a dynamic test runner like Mocha made for an easy choice compared to other libraries.

-Eventually I found my self replacing all other mocks such as Sinon Stubbing with rewire, and never looked back.
+As a result, I ended up replacing all other mocks, such as Sinon Stubbing, with Rewire and haven't looked back since.